-Children’s Books on Health Issues
+Children’s Books on the Theme of Health

 Some conditions and diseases can be hard for children to understand.
 These children, tween, and teen books talk about many different health issues through stories.
 Books about tough health issues can help kids navigate through difficult emotions that surround challenging medical conditions, whether that be a temporary sickness, chronic conditions like asthma or diabetes, or serious diseases like cancer that might be affecting them, a family member or a friend.
 There are also books that touch upon various mental health issues such as anxiety, depression and suicide to name a few.
 The books on this list are available through the Sussex County Library System.